 The celebration concluded with the serving of the Bradford Cake, a rich mocha cake with mocha and boiled white frostings and a chocolate glaze, baked from the original Bradford College recipe by our intrepid dining hall services, Sodexho/Marriott.

-For more information about Bradford College, please see the website of the Bradford College Alumni Association.
+For more information about Bradford College, including how to request a transcript of your records, please see the website of the Bradford College Alumni Association.

 © 2014 Hampshire College 893 West Street Amherst, MA 01002 .
 413.549.4600